 Macroscopic view and histology

-The tumor is greyish white and is either slimy or thick in consistency.
+The tumor is greyish white and is either slimy or thick inconsistency.

-On the basis of fine-tissue properties and the point of origin of the tumor, the tumor types within the Ewing sarcoma group are as follows:
+Based on fine-tissue properties and the point of origin of the tumor, the tumor types within the Ewing sarcoma group are as follows:

 - Classical Ewing sarcoma